idia640/presentations/week07/PITCHME.md

 Note:

-There is an inter-dependence between executive and affective processes:
-  - Emotionally salient information can disrupt the ability to attend to task-relevant information (Arnsten & Goldman-Rakic, 1998)
-  - Emotional stimuli can enhance cognitive processing (Delcos & MCarthy, 2006)

 Explicit & implicit ethnocentrism are distinct.
 Social groups and activated attitudes have an indirect relationship on implicit ethnocentrism.

+Cunningham, Nazlek, Banaji, 2004 - us/them ethnocentrism.
+Task goals can affect - move attention away from social category toward an individual person or shared task and the response may disappear.

 "The amygdala is implicated in the automatic evaluation of socially relevant stimuli, while the anterior cingulate and dorsolateral prefrontal cortices are involved in the detection and regulation, respectively, of implicit attitude."
 (Stanley, Phelps, Banaji, 2008).

-Cunningham, Nazlek, Banaji, 2004 - us/them ethnocentrism.
-Task goals can affect - move attention away from social category toward an individual person or shared task and the response may disappear.

 ---